 Cheese crumpets.
 I’m seriously upset crumpets haven’t made it over the U.S. yet.
 (Come on, America!)
 A crumpet is hard to explain if you’ve never seen one before, but I’ll give it a try.
 It’s a thick, round savory cake with holes in one side.
 Some people melt butter on the top, but I think it tastes absolutely delectable with melted cheese.

 Wimbledon.
 The oldest tennis tournament in the world, Wimbledon is played at the All England Lawn Tennis and Croquet Club in London every summer.
 As one of the four Grand Slam tennis tournaments, it lasts for two weeks at the end of June and beginning of July.
 I may be biased as a tennis player, but it is one of the grandest sporting events and venues in the world.
-I attended for the first time this year and was completely enthralled with seeing such a high level of tennis in person and the beautiful venue packed with perfectly manicured grass tennis courts and the legendary ivy growing along the outside of the centre court.
+I attended for the first time this year and was completely enthralled with seeing such a high level of tennis in person and the beautiful venue packed with perfectly manicured grass tennis courts and the legendary ivy growing along the outside of the center court.

 Pimm’s Cup.
 One of the staple alcoholic drinks at Wimbledon, Pimm’s Cup includes Pimm’s No. 1, a gin-based liqueur, lemon soda or ginger ale, mint leaves, strawberries, cucumber, and orange.
 As one of my favorite alcoholic beverages, it’s a perfect, refreshing drink on a warm summer day.
 I think I’ll actually go pour myself one now.